 Selling to a private buyer is also time efficient – the whole selling process, including the appraisal, generally takes less than 30 minutes.

 Lastly, a huge advantage of selling to a private buyer is the cash payout.
-If you accept the offer, you will receive cash, wire transfer, or a check right there on the spot.
+If you accept the offer, you will receive cash, a wire transfer, or a check right there on the spot.
 This is why it is always better to sell jewelry to a private buyer, instead of trying to sell jewelry online.

 Weigh: Your jewelry will be weighed on a professionally calibrated scale.

 Test: If your jewelry is made with diamonds the appraiser will test their authenticity and measure them.

 Inspect: Lastly, the appraiser will inspect the jewelry with a magnifying glass to look for any abrasions.